Building for 21st Century Students

 We seek to nurture lifelong learners, equipped with the skills that underpin academic excellence.
 All students will enjoy an immersive and dynamic curriculum designed to accelerate the development of key skills - from creative problem solving and leadership through to critical thinking and independent research.

 We believe informed choice, flexibility and individuality are key ingredients in delivering academic performance.
-All students will be required to take the GCSEs in the subjects we consider to be the bedrock of a rigorous education: English Language and Literature, Maths and two or three Sciences (Physics, Biology and Chemistry).
+All students will be required to take the GCSEs in the subjects we consider to be the bedrock of a rigorous education: English Language and Literature, Maths and the three Sciences (Physics, Biology and Chemistry).

 Beyond this, we are not going to be overly prescriptive about which GCSEs our students take and will offer genuine choice.
 In addition to the core academic subjects, we will offer Art (Fine Art, Textiles and Ceramics), Design & Technology, Music, Drama, Dance, Computing, PE, Latin, French, Spanish, History, Geography, Religious Studies, Philosophy and Ethics and Further Maths.
 Students will never have to choose between two subjects they love, instead having the freedom to study both.